Flash Thompson: Spider-Island

 Flash Thompson (as Agent Venom) is the main protagonist in this Secret Wars Warzone version of Spider Island.
 He leads the resistance after most of the heroes and citizens have been mutated into spider monsters by the Spider Queen.
 Inspired by the sacrifice of Spider-Man, he leads the resistance (consisting of Werewolf by Night, Jessica Drew, and Vision) into stopping the Queen.
 His plans to release some heroes from the Spider Queen's control by mutating them into other monsters (such as Curt Connors' Lizard formula and Morbius' vampire formula) succeed and he is able to get monstrous versions of Captain America, Captain Marvel, the Hulk, and Iron Man on his side.
 When they go get Stegron to help in the cause, they discover Spider-Man's alive and Flash finds out he's Peter Parker.
 They rescue both to help in their cause.
 Flash eventually leads the rebellion to successfully stop the Spider Queen, but at the cost of his own life (due to requiring the symbiote to possess the Spider Queen to take her down).
 Peter becomes the new baron of the place and plans to honor Flash's memory.

 Marvel Adventures

-In the Marvel Adventures continuity, Jack Russel's family home is in Queens, New York.
-This brings Werewolf into conflict with Spider-Man after he reluctantly turns the somewhat innocent Flash Thompson into a werewolf.
-Fortunately Dr. Strange's knowledge of Romanian lycanthropy saves Flash.
+An alternate universe version of Flash Thompson appears in Marvel Adventures.

 Venomverse

 In Venomverse a version of Agent Venom is part of the Venoms army gathered by a Venomized Doctor Strange to fight the Poisons.
-He tries to calm down both Eddie (from the main universe) and Spider-Man (from a universe who didn't get rid of the symbiote), but they're attacked by the Poisons and he himself is killed by a Poison Hulk.
+He tries to calm down both Eddie (from the main universe) and Spider-Man (from a universe who didn't get rid of the symbiote), but they are attacked by the Poisons and Flash is killed by a Poison Hulk.